A topic from the subject of Analytical Chemistry in Chemistry.

 Introduction

-Automated methods of analysis are used to perform chemical analysis tasks with minimal human intervention.
-They offer several advantages over manual methods, such as increased speed, accuracy, and precision.
-Automated methods are also more efficient and can save time and resources.
+Automated methods of analysis perform chemical analysis tasks with minimal human intervention.
+They offer advantages over manual methods, including increased speed, accuracy, precision, efficiency, and resource savings.

 Basic Concepts